deedeeharris/agritech2021/README.md

 # Our first AgriTech project - Yedidya and Yehuda
-Bilingual studies - Agronomy and Data
+Cross-disciplinary studies - Agronomy and Data

 In this project we'll build an esp-32 based instrument for measuring hydraulic properties of soil.